lucky123485/Documentation/Cucumber.md

     Install the extension.

-* 5.Change the settings in step definitions generator
+* 5. Change the settings in step definitions generator

     Access the settings and search for Step Definition Generator.
 Modify the desired setting value.
     Save the updated settings.